helixzu/csgocfg/README.md

 # Usage

 Most of the config is controlled via the console.
 If the "sv_cheats" value is set to "1" it means the command will only work on servers that have it enabled, otherwise you may use the command anywhere.
+Alot of the commands will automatically set the value to "1" if you have permission to do so (Server admin / Host)

 command | explanation | sv_cheats
 --------|-------------|------------
-`hands` | Quickly change your viewmodel on the go, instructions are displayed in console once the command is executed | 0 `a`     | Reload the config / Reset to default | 0 `m9`    | Give yourself an M9 Bayonet | 1
+`hands` | Quickly change your viewmodel on the go, instructions are displayed in console once the command is executed | 0 `a`     | Reload the config / Reset to default | 0 `kz`    | Launch a local server with KZ settings | 0 `m9`    | Give yourself an M9 Bayonet | 1